 Safety questions about Botox

 Less than one vial (100 units) of Botox is typically used to treat wrinkles.
 One vial of Botox cannot cause botulism.

 All medications can cause an allergic reaction.
-Severe allergy to Botox is rare enough that the Dr. Anderson and Associates have never seen one in over 40 years of combined experience.
+Severe allergy to Botox is rare.
 Transient systemic side effects such as dry mouth and flu-like syndrome are also very rare.
 Bruising occurs in less than 15% of patients and is typically mild and resolves.
 Problems with the eyelids or mouth are the major concerns.
 Drooping of the corner of the mouth or problems with speech can occur if injections are given in the area around the mouth.
 Drooping of the eyebrow or eyelid can occur when injections are given around the eyes.
 The risk of complications like a drooping eyelid for forehead can be minimized by having an experienced physician perform the injections.
 When these side effects occur they resolve when the Botox wears off.

 No. Botox is broken down by the body.

 No. Botox should be administered only by experienced medical professionals with special training in cosmetic procedures.
 All injections are given by board certified cosmetic surgeons.